 And since we touched on the hypoglycemic affect, for you dieters who would use it to keep your blood sugar from spiking after a meal we’ve got still even better news: Fenugreek has been shown to increase muscle strength and muscle production while reducing fat and increasing testosterone levels in men.
 In that same study, it also improved performance in weight lifters.
 [October 2010 Journal of the International Society of Sports Nutrition]

 Knowing this, is there any surprise that fenugreek also affected the libido of participants in these studies?
 Another study found that “fenugreek extract had a significant influence on sexual arousal, energy and stamina, and helped to maintain a normal testosterone level in the participants.”
 [February 2011 Phytotherapy Research]

 The seeds, which make up the spice, are quite bitter and are roasted lightly to remove the bitterness.
 They are high in protein (they’re legumes, actually) and contain vitamin c, niacin, potassium, and diosgenin (an estrogen precursor).
 It also contains lysine and L-tryptophan and a host of steroidal saponins (building blocks to steroids, hence the results of studies listed above showing muscle gain and fat burning).

 Fenugreek is contraindicated (should not be used) for pregnant woman since it has a history of inducing labor.
-Additionally, fenugreek has been used historically lesson the effects of both PMS and menopause.
+Additionally, fenugreek has been used historically lessen the effects of both PMS and menopause.
 In China it has been used to treat arthritis (it is anti-inflammatory), bronchitis, and asthma, while everywhere it’s been used on skin problems such as rashes, wounds, and boils.

 Finally, fenugreek tea (with lemon and honey) has been used as a home remedy to reduce fever.